ishaan1511/forecasting-air-quality/README.md

 - Penalizes large errors smoothly
 - It is more robust to outliers commonly present in environmental data

-The model is evaluated using Mean Absolute Error (MAE) for interpretability in real-world PM2.5 units.
+The model is evaluated using Mean Absolute Error for interpretability in real-world PM2.5 units.

 ---